Electronic Billing

 2. The Electronic Medical Billing and Payment Companion Guide supplements and explains California’s electronic standards and requirements for all bill types in the workers’ compensation system.

 For electronically submitted bills with itemized services charged at or below the maximum amount allowed by the official medical fee schedule, Labor Code 4603.4 requires employers to remit payments within 15 working days of receipt of the electronically submitted bills.
-Most e-billing is handled by third-party EDI agents, such as Daisybill, who have developed the technology necessary to convert treatment information into electronic files and compliantly process them.
+Most e-billing is handled by third-party EDI agents, such as daisybill, who have developed the technology necessary to convert treatment information into electronic files and compliantly process them.

 Per the DWC, there are three main steps required to compliantly submit and process electronic bills.